 Dublin is known for its beautiful neighborhoods, parks and green spaces.
 And residents help keep it that way with their own yard and home improvement projects.
 But where to begin?
 We’ve gathered all the info you need for any project, large or small.
 Download our printable Neighborhood Pride flier that includes yard, mulch, fertilizer and other helpful tips.

 Adding a patio, fencing or other improvement to your property?
 Be sure you have the right permits!
 Find permit information here.
-For questions contact our Code Enforcement office at 614.410.4647.
+For questions contact our Planning office at 614.410.4600.

 Screen It Green